Our Peru Guide...

 Guide to Tipping and Currency in Peru

 Peru is a dual-currency country, which means you can use a mixture of US dollars and the local currency, the nuevo sol.
-This can be very handy, but can also make tipping even more of a minefield than usual.
+This can be very handy, but can also make working out costs for things like tipping even more of a minefield than usual.
 Check out our guide to currency in Peru to see how to make sense of it all.

 Language Guide to Peru